 WE ARE HERE FOR YOU

-We recognize that COVID-19 is creating unprecedented challenges for everybody.
+We recognize that COVID-19 has created unprecedented challenges for everybody.

 We have created the following list of frequently asked questions to help address your concerns.

 As we are experiencing high call volumes, we ask that you please review this page to see if it answers your question before contacting the Call Centre.

 How can Home Trust help if I have experienced an income disruption due to COVID-19?